 Asking them if they knew people who got that kind of traffic from Pinterest for real, and they said YES!
 Here is one example:

 OK, then we have a case.
 I have read 30 articles and watched even more videos about getting Pinterest traffic, to find information only about creating an account and boards with keywords.
-Then the rest of the information you had to buy a course, some of those courses being even $300.
+The rest of the information is not shared, you had to buy a course, and some of those courses were even $300.

 3 CASE STUDIES: 3 TRAFFIC DRIVING PINTEREST ACCOUNTS